 Do the emails, that pile up in your inbox, give you stress?
 Well, you’re not the only one.
-Many of us HATE email.
-But at the same time, we also can’t live without it.
+Many of us HATE email and can never get to inbox zero.
+And at the same time, we also can’t live without it.

 Why do we hate email?
 You know, sometimes you get an email that just shoots up all your stress, anxiety, and overall nervousness levels.
 Shit like “URGENT” or “NEEDS SOLUTION” really creeps me out.